imerkle/rosetta-solana/README.md

 ]
 ```
 Both are same operations although the first one (Rosetta spec) always overwrites the second one.

+#### Nonce transfers

+To send a transaction with a nonce you need to add metadata to construction_preprosess with `{"metadata": {"with_nonce": {"account": "address of nonce account"}}}`

+### Examples
-See tests in `construction.rs` to see complete examples.
+See tests in `src/construction.rs` to see complete working examples.

 ## TODO

-* Add optional commitment meta option to every operation that accepts
+* Add optional commitment option to every operation that accepts
-* More proprocess metadata fetching for every operation type
+* All preprocess metadata fetching for every operation type
 * Docs for every operation type
-* More operation types
+* Suport all operation types

 ## License
 This project is available open source under the terms of the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).